At the OCF we have fully migrated all services from Mesos/Marathon to

 L3 mode would require the OCF dedicating a router to Kubernetes.

-In our current Marathon configuration, we give each service a port on the load
+In our previous Marathon configuration, we gave each service a port on the load

 balancer and traffic coming into that port is routed accordingly.
 First, in

 NodePort services, and all